MatteoBlla/PsiNorm/README.md

 The goal of PsiNorm is to normalize a raw-counting matrix of expression genes profiles thanks to the sample specific Pareto shape parameter.
-The function first computes the cell specific shape parameter $\alpha$ of the Pareto distribution and then normalize the samples with it.
-By maximum likelihood method it estimates the parameter $\alpha$ equal to the log geometric mean of the pseudo-sample.
+The function first computes the cell specific shape parameter α of the Pareto distribution and then normalize the samples with it.
+By maximum likelihood method it estimates the parameter α equal to the log geometric mean of the pseudo-sample.
 The Pareto parameter is inversely proportional to the sequencing depth, it is sample specific and its estimate is performed for each cell independently.
-The normalized counts are equal to log2($\alpha$x+1) where x is each cell sample.
+The normalized counts are equal to log2(αx+1) where x is each cell sample.

 ## Installation